oussemajelassi/OLED_I2C_STM32/README.md

 the **corresponding byte** is located at 30 + ( 50 / 8 ) * Height.  **8** Here Stands for **number of pages**.
 the **corresonding bit** in that Variable is 1 >> (y % 8) . **8** here stands for **number of pixels** in a single Byte.

+## Next :

+I will build up on this by making a white board project on the screen, Most probably on a seperate Repo, Will keep this repo up to date if anything changes.